 BSTC 214: Governmental/Not for Profit Accounting.
 (3) Theory and practice of accounting in not for profit organizations, municipalities, federal government, public schools, universities, and health organizations.
 Fund accounting, zero-based budgeting, financial audits and operations audit.
-Prerequisite: BSTC 210.

-BSTC 218: Business Law.
-(3)

-Introduction to the basic principles of business law and their applications to typical business situations.
+Prerequisite: MGMT102 and MGMT 102L BSTC 218: Business Law.
+(3) Introduction to the basic principles of business law and their applications to typical business situations.
 Topics include an introduction to the legal environment, contracts, regulatory agencies, negotiable instruments, and the sale of goods and real property.

-Prerequisite: MGMT 113

-BSTC 220: Management Accounting.
-(3)

-Course includes the role of accounting in the management information system, collection and processing of data for management decisions.
+Prerequisite: MGMT 113 BSTC 220: Management Accounting.
+(3) Course includes the role of accounting in the management information system, collection and processing of data for management decisions.
 Prerequisites: MGMT 101 and MGMT 102, or MGMT 202 and MGMT 113.

-BSTC 292L: Topics.
-(1-3)

-Titles will vary.
+BSTC 292: Topics.
+(1-3) Titles will vary.
 CR/NC.

-BSTC 293L: Topics.
+BSTC 293: Topics.
 (1-4) Titles will vary.

 BSTC 296: Business Cooperative Work Phase 1, 2, or 3.
 (1-3) A work-study program with local businesses to give students a practical experience in a business environment.
-Prerequisites: Third or fourth semester standing and permission of the Technology Coordinator.
-CR/NC.

-Courses marked with an may be repeated for credit because the subject matter varies.
+Prerequisites: Third or fourth semester standing and permission of the Business Curriculum Coordinator.
+CR/NC Chemistry (CHEM) Courses marked with an may be repeated for credit because the subject matter varies.
 CHEM 111L: Elements of General Chemistry.
 (4) One-semester course in general Chemistry, especially for non-science majors in the health sciences except premedicine and medical technology.
-(Credit not allowed for both CHEM 111L and CHEM 121L.)
+(Credit not allowed for both CHEM 111L and CHEM 121 and CHEM 123L.)
 Meets New Mexico Lower Division General Education Common Core Curriculum Area III: Science (NMCCN 1114).
 3 Hrs. demo lab/recitation.
-CHEM 121L: General Chemistry.
-(4) Introduction to the chemical and physical behavior of matter.
+Prerequisite: ACT \geq 22 or SAT \geq 510 or MATH 120 or MATH 121 or MATH 150 or MATH 162 or MATH 163 or MATH 180 or MATH 181 or MATH 264.
+CHEM 121 [121L]: General Chemistry I. (3) Introduction to the chemical and physical behavior of matter.
 Meets New Mexico Lower Division General Education Common Core Curriculum Area III: Science (NMCCN 1214).
-Prerequisite: completion of MATH 121 or MATH 150 with a grade of C or better which qualifies the student for MATH 162 or MATH 180.
-Three hours lab.
-CHEM 122L: General Chemistry.
-(4) Meets New Mexico Lower Division General Education Common Core Curriculum Area III: Science (NMCCN 1224).
-Prerequisite: CHEM 121L or CHEM 131L with grade of C or better.
-Three hours lab.
-CHEM 212: Integrated Organic Chemistry and Biochemistry.
+Prerequisite: MATH 121 or MATH 123 or MATH 150 or Math 162 or MATH 163 or MATH 180 or MATH 181 or MATH 264 Corequisite: CHEM 123L.

+CHEM 122 [122L]: General Chemistry II.
+(3) Continuation of CHEM 121.
+Meets New Mexico Lower Division General Education Common Core Curriculum Area III: Science (NMCCN 1224).
+Prerequisite: CHEM 121 and CHEM 123L or CHEM 131L.
+CHEM 123L: General Chemistry I Laboratory (1) Introduction to basic chemical laboratory principles and techniques.
+Prerequisite: MATH 121 or MATH 123 or MATH 150 or Math 162 or MATH 163 or MATH 180 or MATH 181 or MATH 264 Corequisite: CHEM 121.

+CHEM 124L: General Chemistry II Laboratory (1) Experiments illustrating the fundamental principles and techniques of chemistry.
+3 Hr.
+Lab Prerequisite: CHEM 121 and CHEM 123L or CHEM 131L Corequisite: CHEM 122 CHEM 212: Integrated Organic Chemistry and Biochemistry.
 (4) Survey interrelating the major principles of organic chemistry and biochemistry with special emphasis toward interests of students in the health sciences.
-Prerequisite: CHEM 111L or CHEM 121L.
-(Credit not allowed for both CHEM 212 and CHEM 301.)
+Prerequisite: CHEM 111L or CHEM 121 and CHEM 123L (Credit not allowed for both CHEM 212 and CHEM 301.)
 CHEM 253L: Quantitative Analysis.
 (4) Theory and techniques of chemical analysis.
-Four hours lab.
-Prerequisite: CHEM 122L.
-(Students should make every effort to complete CHEM 253L within two semesters of completion of CHEM 122L.)
+3 Hrs. lecture and 4 Hrs. lab.
+Prerequisite: CHEM 122 and CHEM 124L.
+(Students should make every effort to complete CHEM 253L within two semesters of completion of CHEM 122 and CHEM 124L.)

 CLST 107: Greek Mythology.
 (3)

 Introduction to mythology: primary readings in stories about the gods and heroes, usually including Homer, Hesiod, Homeric Hymns and Tragedies.
 All text will be in English.

-Also offered as ENGL 107 and Greek 107.
+Also offered as ENGL 107.